G-Rgn/Bracelet-Indicateur-Sportif/README.md

     - Select the good port
     - Upload the code

-6. When a touch s detected, it will change the mode
+6. When a touch is detected, it will change the mode

     - Press for the first time to calculate the BPM
     - Press it a second time to calculate SPO2